OJamals/mcp_server_manager/README.md

 - **Permission errors**: Try running with sudo or checking file permissions
 - **Server won't stop**: Use the force option or restart your system
 - **Package not found**: Ensure your registry is up to date with `update` command
+- **Git repository issues**:
+  - Ensure you have git installed and configured
+  - For private repositories, make sure your SSH keys are set up
+  - If you see "Invalid package.json" errors, verify the repository is an MCP server
+  - Try specifying a specific branch with `--branch` if the default branch fails